jaseemabid/blog/preview/inc.md

 # 2. A quick and dirty introduction to x86 assembly

 Why would you bother learning assembly anymore?
-There are so many abstractions b/w the user and the machine for a typical consumer app on the cloud that its often impossible to trace your code all the way down to the hardware and really understand what's going on.
+There are so many abstractions between the user and the machine for a typical consumer app on the cloud that it's often impossible to trace your code all the way down to the hardware and really understand what's going on.
 I find it fascinating to dive deep and understand the true cost of high level programming language features.
 For example, there is no function call involved in a code like `(null? x)`.
 It requires just one x86 instruction (light travels about 30cm in the time taken to figure that out on my laptop) to compute the result and a few more to make a Scheme Boolean result.
 You will be able to say precisely how much memory a vector takes in memory or the overhead caused by the garbage collector or function calls.

 The easiest way to get started is to write some very simple C programs and see the generated assembly.